Ma Su: Records on Ma Su's death

 Xi Zuochi harshly criticized Zhuge Liang for Ma Su's execution.
 Xi wrote: "Wasn't it appropriate that Zhuge Liang failed to unify the realm?
 When Xun Linfu (荀林父) was defeated by the army of Chu, the Duke of Jin refused to execute him, knowing his latter success would allow him to win the war.
-While, when the King Cheng of Chu executed Cheng Dechen ignorant of all he was doing for his country and therefore brought his own defeat.
+Meanwhile, King Cheng of Chu executed Cheng Dechen while being ignorant of all Cheng was doing for his country and therefore brought his own defeat.
 Now, Shu is situated in a remote location with less population and talent than the central plains.
 Yet, they executed their outstanding men and have to fall back and employed lesser men.
 To be so severe with the talented and not apply the "principle of three defeats" while wanting to realize great enterprises: isn't that difficult?
 Moreover, Liu Bei warned him that Ma Su shouldn't be employed in important matters.
 Why choose Ma Su rather than someone else?
 Zhuge Liang heard his warning but didn't follow it.
 Surely, he wasn't able to refuse Ma Su.
 However, Zhuge Liang was the chief minister of his empire and wanted to gather more resources.
 Yet, he didn't evaluate the ability of each to make the correct appointment and assigned people according to their talent.
 His judgement was wrong and he ignored his lord's brilliant advice.
 Hence, he failed and killed a man who had something to offer.
 After this, it seems hard to include him when speaking of the wise."

 Li Sheng (李盛) and Zhang Xiu (張休) were also put to death with Ma Su.
 Huang Xi (黃襲) along with others were relieved of the command of their soldiers.
 Wang Ping, on the other hand, was promoted to General Who Attacks Bandits (討寇將軍) for his efforts in minimizing casualties and for trying to prevent Ma Su's actions.
 Zhuge Liang sent a memorial to the Emperor Liu Shan requesting to be demoted for the defeat at Jieting, which Liu Shan granted.

 Regardless, Ma Su was deemed by Zhuge Liang and later by Liu Shan in an imperial memorial following the Battle of Jianwei to hold major responsibility for the failure of the first Northern Expedition.
 However, Ma Su's wife and children were well taken care of by Zhuge Liang after Ma Su's death.
 Zhuge Liang also personally offered sacrifice at Ma Su's grave.